NewslettersSign inAPP

 The oldest serving US Senator ever upon leaving office was Strom Thurmond.
 At the ripe age of 100, he had been the longest-serving US Senator at that time but has now slipped to fourth place.
 The Dixie-crat turned Republican over the Democratic Party’s Civil Rights program in 1956 became a prominent leader of a more conservative GOP.
 He passed away a few months after retiring.

-Currently Democratic Senator Dianne Feinstein beats out Senator Grassley as the oldest sitting US Senator by just under three months, both are currently 89 years old.
-While Senator Grassley is up for reelection in 2022, Senator Feinstein will be on the ballot in 2024.
-She won a special election in 1992 to become the senior Senator for California.
+Before the recent news, Democratic Senator Dianne Feinstein beat out Senator Grassley as the oldest sitting US Senator by just under three months, both are currently 90 years old.
+This means Grassley is also the oldest.